 Figure 15.
-Measured-Modeled errors at each well for 2007
+Measured-Modeled errors at each well for 2007.
+IMC-461 is equivalent to I-461.

 The model fit to the May 2007 observations is excellent, because these heads were the ones used to calibrate the PA MODFLOW model.
 The ensemble-average model captures the average Culebra behavior, while the PEST calibration improved the ensemble model fit to the May 2007 observations.